CZ-NIC/knot-resolver/doc/user/config-network-server-tls.rst

 .. option:: network/quic:

-    .. option:: max_conns: <1-4096>
+    .. option:: max-conns: <1-4096>

     :default: 1024

-    The maximum number of active connections a worker is permitted to accept.
+    The maximum number of active connections each worker is permitted to accept.
     Setting this value too low or too high may negatively affect performance.
     Changing this value requires a worker restart.

-    .. option:: max_streams: <1-4096>
+    .. option:: max-streams: <1-4096>

     :default: 1024